 SCIENCE, RELIGION: Calculations demonstrate a clear alignment between the times of key events described in the creation narrative in the Book of Genesis with those derived from scientific theory and observation.

-Our professional fantasy ghostwriters are for hire, standing ready and willing, at your service.
+Our professional fantasy ghostwriters are for hire now, standing ready and willing, at your service.
 If you are searching for the best fantasy novel writer, let us know how we can help you by completing the form on this page.

 FIVE QUESTIONS THIS PAGE IS MEANT TO ANSWER

-- Where can I find a fantasy writer?
-(ANSWER: We have fantasy specialists on our team.)
+- Where can I find a fantasy book writer?
+(ANSWER: We have fantasy specialists on our team.
+Just ask.)

-- How can I hire a fantasy writer?
-(ANSWER: Fill in the form to the right and we can start the process for you.)
+- How can I hire a fantasy book writer?
+(ANSWER: Fill in the form on this page and we will get right back to you.)

-- I am looking for a freelance writer for my novel.
+- I am looking for a freelance writer for my fantasy novel.
 (ANSWER: Our writers are all freelancers.
-They work with you, dedicated to you, but pre-screened and tested through us.)
+They work with you, dedicated to you…but first pre-screened and tested through us.)

 - How much does it cost to hire a fantasy writer?
 (ANSWER: The price to write your fantasy story will depend on several factors, including how many words you want and the nature of the story.
-If you send in the form to the right, we will get back to you with a free quote.)
+If you send us the form on this page, we will get back to you with a free quote.)

 - Will my book be a bestseller?
-(ANSWER: We can write you a manuscript good enough to be a bestseller.
+(ANSWER: We can write you a fantasy novel manuscript good enough to be a bestseller.
 It’s up to you to take it from there.
-Fill in the form to the right to take that first step.)
+Fill in the form on this page to take that first step.)